Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 How COIN-M Futures Work

-COIN-M futures let you collateralize and settle trades using the base crypto asset, meaning your profits and losses are realized in crypto, not stablecoins.
-In COIN-M futures, profits are earned directly in the base cryptocurrency (e.g., BTC), amplifying your crypto holdings when prices rise without converting gains to stablecoins.
+COIN-M futures let traders collateralize and settle trades using the base crypto asset, meaning profits and losses are realized in crypto, not stablecoins.
+In COIN-M futures, profits are earned directly in the base cryptocurrency (e.g., BTC), amplifying crypto holdings when prices rise without converting gains to stablecoins.

-Losses are deducted from your collateralized crypto asset (e.g., BTC), meaning declining prices reduce your crypto balance and can trigger margin calls and liquidations if margins fall below required levels.
+Losses are deducted from the collateralized crypto asset (e.g., BTC), meaning declining prices reduce the crypto balance and can trigger margin calls and liquidations if margins fall below required levels.

 COIN-M Contracts

-Platforms like BYDFi, BTCC, and Phemex offer COIN-M futures with leverage of up to 125x, 200x, and even 500x, but their mechanics vary.
-For instance, BYDFi’s BTC/USD COIN-M perpetual contract uses BTC for margin and settlement, while its ETH/USD equivalent allows ETH as collateral, and so on.
+Several platforms offer COIN-M futures with leverage up to 125x, 200x, or even 500x, though mechanics vary by exchange.
+A BTC/USD COIN-M perpetual contract uses BTC for margin and settlement, while an ETH/USD equivalent uses ETH as collateral.

 Key Features of COIN-M Futures

-• Crypto-Native Margining: Collateral is held in the same asset you’re trading (e.g., BTC for BTC/USD contracts).
+Crypto-Native Margining: Collateral is held in the same asset being traded (e.g., BTC for BTC/USD contracts).

-• Settlement in Kind: Profits and losses adjust your crypto balance directly.
-If BTC rises 10%, your margin grows in BTC terms.
+Settlement in Kind: Profits and losses adjust the crypto balance directly.
+If BTC rises 10%, the margin grows in BTC terms.

-• No Conversion Risk Within the Contract: Since everything is denominated in crypto, you avoid stablecoin or fiat conversions, which is ideal for traders who want to stay fully exposed to crypto.
+No Conversion Risk Within the Contract: Since everything is denominated in crypto, stablecoin or fiat conversions are avoided, which is relevant for traders who want to maintain full crypto exposure.

-• Higher Liquidation Sensitivity: Your margin and position can both shrink when prices fall, increasing the chance of liquidation unless managed carefully.
+Higher Liquidation Sensitivity: Margin and position can both shrink when prices fall, increasing the chance of liquidation unless managed carefully.

 COIN-M vs USDT-M Futures: What’s the Difference?